czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - Provide guidelines and methodology for making ethical engineering decisions
       - Learning to make better decisions can have a significant effect on success in engineering, as well as in life
       - Examine naturalistic and analytical decision-making and present several ways of performing a quantitative analysis that combines technical and societal considerations
-    - Provide knowledge to improve performance in working on and leading diverse temas
+    - Provide knowledge to improve performance in working on and leading diverse teams
       - Successful engineering depends on both taskwork skills and teamwork skills
       - The importance of teamwork skills is heightened in today's international, distributed, and highly diverse working environment
     - Illuminate the path to continued learning